skellis46/slipbox/improvisation and the threshold of the self.md

 [^conversations]: 1) 26 January 2024; 2) 1 Feb 2024 am; 3) 1 Feb 2024 pm; 4) 2 Feb 2024 am; 5) 2 Feb 2024 pm; 6) 8 Feb 2024 am; 7) 8 Feb 2024 pm; 8) 9 Feb 2024 am; 9) 9 Feb 2024 pm; 10) 14 Feb 2024 am; 11) 14 Feb 2024 pm; 12) 15 Feb 2024 am; 13) 15 Feb 2024 pm.

-Although in this writing I focus on the threshold between dual and non-dual experiences in dance improvisation, in reality – during the conversations between Katye and me – the term _threshold_ reflected a family of both distinct and overlapping transitions.
+Although in this writing I focus on the threshold between dual and non-dual experiences in dance improvisation, in reality – during the conversations between Katye and me – the term _threshold_ referenced a family of transitions.
 It was not until conversation 10 of 13 (14 February 2024 am) that we explicitly used the word _threshold_ when Katye said, "There's a threshold.
 There are many thresholds but first is to actually just go into space and begin."
 We started to discuss other types of thresholds: closing one's eyes, the move from "awareness-ing" to passenger, the softening or loss of self, and even simply committing to the practice of not wanting anything from the dancing.

 Earlier in the studio work we did however allude to similar points of transition without using the word _threshold_.
 We discussed the way "attention spreads out" or flattens; how the choice to respond or not respond (to internal stimuli or sensation) softens or disappears; when the distinction between movement and sensation blurs; and how one's sense of agency is lost and regained.
 We talked of how "I-ness" becomes less defined and how, for instance, pain or sound can jump the mover back to themselves: